lol-archiver/lol-vo-extract/README.md

   - Heartfelt thanks to this excellent open-source project!
 - Thanks to the code from [wwiser](https://github.com/bnnm/wwiser)
   - Before discovering this project,I could only build parsers by analyzing/guessing binary patterns through reverse engineering
-  - Its emergence allowed me to fix quite a few potential bugs in parsing bnk/wpk formats.
-    This further improved the program's event matching success rate
+  - Its emergence allowed me to fix quite a few potential bugs in parsing bnk/wpk formats This further improved the program's event matching success rate

 ## Notable on v2
-After very LONG delays, and three straight weeks of squeezing time out of my regular job to refactor codes.
-Finally I finished the vast majority of v2!
+After very LONG delays, and three straight weeks of squeezing time out of my regular job to refactor codes Finally I finished the vast majority of v2!

 The program is **WORKING** now, I still haven't had the time to finish internationalizing the console outputs and docs!

-**In v2, the event matching success rate was greatly improved.**
+**In v2, the event matching success rate was greatly improved**\
 But I think it is still necessary to keep the following ATTENTION.
 After all, I'm only analyzing data as a rookie unofficial data miner:

->ATTENTION PLEASE:\
+> ATTENTION PLEASE:\
-**`lol-vo-extract` does not guarantee 100% match for all events for all skin.**
+**`lol-vo-extract` does not guarantee 100% match for all events for all skin!**

 - Different skins have **different** production dates and packaging formats.
-The possibility of extracting unknown events still exists..
+The possibility of extracting unknown events still exists
 - Sometimes the literal event and actual trigger are different!

 ## Requirement